Find out why you no longer need a paper counterpart to accompany the main UK driving licence

 You can share your driving licence details in a number of secure ways:

-- Share the code with the hire company/employer.
-The code can only be used once and is only valid for 21 days
+as with the online method the code can only be used once and is only valid for 21 days

 Alternatively, call DVLA on 0300 790 6801 and leave permission for a nominated person/business to check your driving licence history over the phone

-You must include a cheque or postal order for £5 (payable to DVLA, Swansea).
-You will then be provided with a hard copy of your driving licence information that you can share with your employer or car hire company.
+you will then be provided with a hard copy of your driving licence information that you can share with your employer or car hire company

 Alternatively, you can access the site and download your driving licence history as a PDF once you have generated a code – but be aware that some companies may not accept this as it is not live information.

 When you get penalty points, you’ll still have to pay any fines and give your licence to the court.